fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

  - IIgs TN #46, "DrawPicture Data Format"
  - DreamGrafix decompression code, provided by co-author Jason Andersen

 The Super Hi-Resolution graphics mode was introduced on the Apple IIgs.
-It allowed 320x200 or 640x200 images from a palette of 4096 colors.
+It allows 320x200 or 640x200 images from a palette of 4096 colors.
 The pixel and color data require a total of exactly 32KB of RAM.